 TGbe editor: Move, re-name the section starting in P490L6 of 11be draft 2.1 and revise the following paragraphs as follows:

-35.3.23 Multi-link MSCS procedure
+35.19 EHT(#10388) MSCS procedure

 The MSCS procedures, including setting up, updating of parameters and termination of an MSCS, classification of MSDUs addressed to a non-AP EHT STA, and setting the UP of those MSDUs, defined in 11.25.3 (MSCS procedures) is performed at the MLD level and apply to all the STAs affiliated with the MLD.

-An MLD that implements MSCS procedure shall have each STA affiliated with that MLD set dot11MSCSActivated to true, and shall indicate its capability by having each STA affiliated with that MLD set the Mirrored SCS field of the Extended Capabilities elements that the STA transmits to 1.All STAs affiliated with an MLD shall indicate the same support for MSCS procedure.
+An MLD that implements MSCS procedure shall have each STA affiliated with that MLD set dot11MSCSActivated to true, and shall indicate its capability by having each STA affiliated with that MLD set the Mirrored SCS field of the Extended Capabilities elements that the STA transmits to 1.

+(#13823)

 TGbe editor: Re-name all instances of the term “Multi-link MSCS procedure” in 11be draft 2.1 with the term “EHT MSCS procedure” (#10388).